lukehuang/finnmath/README.md

 * Early failing with meaningful messages
 * Logging facade instead of a hard dependency on a specific logging framework

+## Javadoc
+The current Javadoc can be found at [link https://togliu.github.io/finnmath/].

 finnMath is open source and free software and is licensed under the permissive BSD 2-Clause License.

 finnMath is still in a very early state and a work in progress.